 - 17. CONTEST The rules of a contest say that there is a 5% chance of winning a prize.
 Four hundred people enter the contest.
 Predict how many people will win a prize. - 18.
-RUBBER DUCKS At a carnival, the probability that you choose a winning rubber duck from 25 ducks is 0.24. - a.
-How many are not winning ducks? - b.
+RUBBER DUCKS At a carnival, the probability that you choose a winning rubber duck from 25 ducks is 0.24.

+b.
 Describe the likelihood of not choosing a winning duck.